xpack-dev-tools/wine-xpack/README.md

 ### Versioning

-The version strings used by the WineHQ project are three number strings like `6.17.0`; to this string the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like `6.17.0-1`.
+The version strings used by the WineHQ project are two number strings like `6.17`; to make it semver compatible, `.0` is added as the third digit;
+the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like `6.17.0-1`.
 When published as a npm package, the version gets